1. RESERVATIONS AND PAYMENTS

 iii.
 Alternatively, payments can be made by credit card (VISA, MasterCard, Discover and American Express) or wire transfers.
 Please contact us for banking and credit card authorization details.

 c.
-The balance is due no later than sixty (60) days prior to the commencement of your safari.
+The balance is due no later than seventy-five (75) days prior to the commencement of your safari.
 If the balance has not been received by that date, AAC shall be entitled in its discretion to treat your reservation as canceled, and consequently to forfeit such part of the advance payment as determined solely by AAC.
 Late payments will be subject to a 5% surcharge on the balance.

 e.
 AAC will not provide tickets, coupons, vouchers or documents until full payment has been received by AAC.